wechuli/http4k/src/docs/blog/testing_http4k/5_dependencies_ii_taking_out_a_contract/index.md

 title: http4k blog: Testing http4k - Part 5: Dependencies: Taking out a contract
-description: Part 5 of the "Testing http4k" series covers Consumer Driven Contracts as a way of ensuring downstream fakes are behaving correctly.
+description: Part 5 of the "Testing http4k" series covers using Consumer Driven Contracts as a way of ensuring downstream fakes are behaving like the real thing.

 # Testing http4k - Part 5: Dependencies: Taking out a contract